 3. Compilation and Installation

-Please note that I use Arch Linux which is a "bleeding edge" type distribution, so there may be compilation and/or run time difficulties if you are using a relatively old distro.
-This is mostly true of the basic dependencies like GTK+-2 and Glade-2.
+Please note that I use Void Linux which is a "bleeding edge" type distribution, so there may be compilation and/or run time difficulties if you are using a relatively old distro.
+This is mostly true of the basic dependencies like GTK+-3.

 To compile the package, it may be preferable to first run the included "autogen.sh" script in the package's top directory, to produce a fresh build environment.
 Then the "configure" script can be run with optional parameters to override the default settings and compiler flags, e.g: ./configure --prefix=/usr CFLAGS="-g -O2" will override the default /usr/local installation prefix and the "-Wall -O2" compiler flags.